GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Setting up social login for an app with Passport

-This section describes the steps required to materialize the [sample workflow](#sample-authentication-flow) of above.
+This section describes the steps required to materialize the [sample workflow](#sample-authentication-flow) described above.
 In this particular case we will offer a couple of authentication choices.
-The application to protect will be oxTrust (the one used for Gluu administration!).
+In our example setup, the protected application will be oxTrust (the app used for Gluu administration!).

-The following summarizes the steps needed:
+The following summarizes the steps:

 1. Add Passport to your Gluu Server (if you didn't include it upon installation)
 1. Enable Passport
 1. Register for a (developer) account at social sites
 1. Create applications (clients) in social sites
 1. Fill strategy details
-1. Make oxTrust be protected with Passport
+1. Set oxTrust authentication to Passport
-1. Test
+1. Test (in a different browser)

 ### Add Passport to Gluu Server installation

-You can skip this step if you chose Passport when you installed Gluu Server.
-To add Passport to an existing Gluu Server installation do the following (needs Internet access):
+You can skip this step if Passport was deployed during initial Gluu Server installation.
+To add Passport to an existing Gluu Server installation, do the following (requires Internet access):

 1. Login to Gluu Server chroot